9 Ways to Deal With High Mortgage Rates

 Quick Answer

-High interest rates can scare off many would-be homebuyers.
-Depending on your situation, you may consider saving more for a big down payment, opting for a government-backed loan, buying down the rate, opting for an adjustable-rate mortgage, improving your credit or simply waiting for rates to come back down.
+High interest rates make mortgages more expensive, but you can minimize the impact by saving more for a big down payment, opting for a government-backed loan, buying down the rate, opting for an adjustable-rate mortgage, improving your credit or waiting for rates to come back down.

 Man smiling looking at his laptop learning how to deal with high mortgage rates

 In some cases, however, there are steps you can take to minimize the impact of high interest rates on your personal decision to buy a home.
-Here are six tips to consider.
+Here are 9 tips to consider.

 1. Save for a Larger Down Payment